 Executive Director Minority Business Enterprise Initiative at Eastern Bank.
-After serving over 20 years as Co-Founder and CEO of City Fresh Foods, Inc. brought his extensive experience growing businesses and in food sustainability to his former role as Managing Director of Boston Impact Initiative.
-Mr. Llyod, has served on several boards including the Red Tomato, The Food Project, Dorchester 4 Corners Association and most recently on the Boston Mayor’s Food Council.
-He is currently a Fellow at Boston Rising, an anti-poverty initiative of the Ethos Foundation and on the Advisory Board Lead Boston—an organization that focuses on social justice.
-Mr. Lloyd is also co-founder and interim Chief Executive Officer of City Growers, LLC.
+After serving over 20 years as Co-Founder and CEO of City Fresh Foods, Inc. Glen brought his extensive experience growing businesses and in food sustainability to his former role as Managing Director of Boston Impact Initiative.
+Mr. Lloyd, has served on several boards including the Red Tomato, The Food Project, Dorchester 4 Corners Association and most recently on the Boston Mayor’s Food Council.
+He was a Fellow at Boston Rising, an anti-poverty initiative of the Ethos Foundation and on the Advisory Board Lead Boston—an organization that focused on social justice.
+Mr. Lloyd is the co-founder and interim Chief Executive Officer of City Growers, LLC.

 Director of New Entry Sustainable Farming Project in Lowell Mass.
 New Entry trains farmers in the business and practice of farming.
-Jennifer teaches in the Tufts Friedman School of Nutrition Science and Policy, Agriculture Food and the Environment Program.
+Jennifer teaches in the Tufts Friedman School of Nutrition Science and Policy, Agriculture, Food and the Environment Program.
 Jennifer also runs an organic pastured poultry operation.
-Jennifer will bring her extensive farming and farmer training expertise to the Board.
+Jennifer brings her extensive farming and farmer training expertise to the Board.

 Farm Manager of Newton Community Farm (NCF).
 He has managed NCF since its inception in the spring of 2006.
 Before coming to NCF, Greg was a doctoral student in Boston University’s Science, Philosophy and Religion interdisciplinary program.
 His research focused on the ethics of genetically modified crops.
-He took a terminal Masters degree when he left the program to farm full time.
+He took a sabbatical from his terminal Masters degree program to farm full time.
 Greg also has a Masters of Theological Study from Pacific Lutheran Theological Seminary in systematic and philosophical theology.
 He lives at NCF with his wife and two children.

 Founder and Director of the South End Technology Center.
 Mr. King has been active across the landscape of neighborhoods and politics of Boston for over 55 years as an educator, youth worker, social activist, community organizer, elected official, and author.
 As an adjunct professor at the Massachusetts Institute of Technology and a pioneer of Boston’s community gardening effort, Mr. King is responsible for creating a number of community programs and institutions for low-income people in Boston.
 The Mel King Institute was recently founded in his name to bring community development professionals and volunteers the skills they need to be effective in their positions in the community.

 Director of Policy and Systems Design at the Schumacher Center for a New Economics.
-Greg Watson has spent nearly 40 years working in the new economics field and to understand of systems thinking as inspired by Buckminster Fuller.
-He is the Director of Policy and Systems Design at the Schumacher Center for a New Economics where he founded the Cuba-U.S. Agroecology Network.
+Greg Watson has spent nearly 40 years working in the new economics field to understand of systems thinking as inspired by Buckminster Fuller.
+It was at the Schumacher Center for a New Economics where he founded the Cuba-U.S. Agroecology Network.
 He currently serves on the boards of CommonWealth Kitchen and the Urban Farming Institute, both in Boston, Massachusetts.